nkosinathis/sample-node-api/README.md

 ## PART I: Download & Build on local

 ## Method 1: From github
-### 1) Clone the repository, install node packages  and verify routes locally
+### 1) Clone the repository, install node packages  and verify routes locally and make sure its cloned

 ```
 //on local